rawbsrn/arrays-and-looping/README.md

 Code: beepBooper(3)
 ExpectedOutput:"Won't you be my neighbor?"

-Test: If a Number contains a "3", it will show a image of mr. Rogers"
+Test: If a Number contains a "3", it will show a image of mr. Rogers
 Code: beepBooper(3)
 ExpectedOutput:(picture goes here)

+Test: It will return an array of numbers from 0 to the users inputted number, replacing "1" with "Beep!", "2" with "Boop!", and "3" with "Won't you be my neighbor?"
+Code: beepBooper(4)
+ExpectedOutput: "0, Beep!, Boop!, Won't you be my neighbor?, 4"

 Describe: countDown()